keyboardDrummer/Miksilo/docs/index.md

 - Languages are composed of many small transformations.
 - Language transformations are packaged as reusable units with explicit dependencies between them.
-- Metalanguages are embedded in [Scala](http://www.scala-lang.org), which allows arbitrary computations over them, and enables transforming between arbitrary languages.
+- An important part of language workbenches is that they often define one or several _metalanguages_, which are used to define (parts of) a language.
+Blender's metalanguages are embedded in [Scala](http://www.scala-lang.org), which allows arbitrary computations over them, and enables transforming between arbitrary languages.
 - Metalanguages are designed to be transformed.
 For example, early binding to fields in the grammar allows easy & safe editing.
 - Compiler phases are defined generically, making them resilient to changes in the language.
 - Abstract syntax trees are stored unstructured, which provides benefits such as fast transformations and language composition at run-time.